Algebraic vector bundles and $p$-local A^1-homotopy theory: Introduction

 The forgetful map from the previous paragraph factors as:

-where $[X,Gr_n]_{\aone}$ is an ``algebraic" homotopy invariant mirroring classical homotopy invariance of topological vector bundles.
-In more detail, $Gr_n$ is an infinite Grassmannian; it may be realized as the ind-scheme $\colim_{N} Gr_{n,N}$ (see \cite[\S 4 Proposition 3.7]{MV} for further discussion).
-The set $[X,Gr_n]_{\aone}$ is the set of maps between $X$ and $Gr_n$ in the Morel-Voevodsky $\aone$-homotopy category \cite{MV}.
+where $[X,\mathrm{Gr}_n]_{\aone}$ is an ``algebraic" homotopy invariant mirroring classical homotopy invariance of topological vector bundles.
+In more detail, $\mathrm{Gr}_n$ is an infinite Grassmannian; it may be realized as the ind-scheme $\colim_{N} \mathrm{Gr}_{n,N}$ (see \cite[\S 4 Proposition 3.7]{MV} for further discussion).
+The set $[X,\mathrm{Gr}_n]_{\aone}$ is the set of maps between $X$ and $\mathrm{Gr}_n$ in the Morel-Voevodsky $\aone$-homotopy category \cite{MV}.

-The set $[X,Gr_n]_{\aone}$ has a concrete description that we now give.
-F. Morel proved that if $X$ is furthermore smooth and affine, then $[X,Gr_n]_{\aone}$ coincides with the set of isomorphism class of rank $n$ vector bundles on $X$ and also the quotient of the set of morphisms $X \to Gr_n$ by the equivalence relation generated by $\aone$-homotopies (see \cite[Theorem 1]{AsokHoyoisWendtI}).
-For a general smooth variety $X$, a result of Jouanolou--Thomason \cite[Proposition 4.4]{WeibelHomotopy} guarantees that we may find a smooth affine variety $\tilde{X}$ and a torsor under a vector bundle $\pi: \tilde{X} \to X$; by construction $\pi$ is an isomorphism in the Morel--Voevodsky $\aone$-homotopy category (any pair $(\tilde{X},\pi)$ will be called a Jouanolou device for $X$).
-Thus, any element of the set $[X,Gr_n]_{\aone}$ may be represented by an equivalence class of morphisms $\tilde{X} \to Gr_n$, i.e., by an actual vector bundle of rank $n$ on $\tilde{X}$; we refer to such equivalence classes as {\em motivic vector bundles of rank $n$}.
+The set $[X,\mathrm{Gr}_n]_{\aone}$ has a concrete description that we now give.
+F. Morel proved that if $X$ is furthermore smooth and affine, then $[X,\mathrm{Gr}_n]_{\aone}$ coincides with the set of isomorphism classes of rank $n$ vector bundles on $X$ and also the quotient of the set of morphisms $X \to \mathrm{Gr}_n$ by the equivalence relation generated by $\aone$-homotopies (see \cite[Theorem 1]{AsokHoyoisWendtI}).
+For a smooth variety $X$, a result of Jouanolou--Thomason \cite[Proposition 4.4]{WeibelHomotopy} guarantees that there exists a smooth affine variety $\tilde{X}$ and a torsor under a vector bundle $\pi: \tilde{X} \to X$; by construction $\pi$ is an isomorphism in the Morel--Voevodsky $\aone$-homotopy category (any such pair $(\tilde{X},\pi)$ is called a Jouanolou device for $X$).
+Thus, any element of the set $[X,\mathrm{Gr}_n]_{\aone}$ may be represented by an equivalence class of morphisms $\tilde{X} \to \mathrm{Gr}_n$, i.e., by an actual vector bundle of rank $n$ on $\tilde{X}$; we refer to such equivalence classes as {\em motivic vector bundles of rank $n$}.

 In \cite{AsokFaselHopkins}, we used the above factorization to demonstrate the existence of additional cohomological restrictions to algebraizability of a bundle beyond algebraicity of Chern classes.
-The obstructions we described relied on failure of injectivity of the cycle class map.
-In this paper, we analyze the opposite situation, i.e., cases where the cycle class map is injective.
+The obstructions we described relied on the failure of injectivity of the cycle class map.
+In this paper, we analyze the opposite situation, i.e., cases where the cycle class map is bijective.
 A large class of such varieties is given by ``cellular" varieties (we leave the precise definition of ``cellular" vague, but one may use, e.g., the stably cellular varieties of \cite[Definition 2.10]{DuggerIsaksenCellular}).
-In this setting, we formulate the following question to focus the discussion.
+To focus the discussion, we formulate the following problem.